PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

       admin@PA-VM> ssh admin@99.99.999.999
       admin@PA-VM> configure
       Entering configuration mode
-      (this is where you will make changes on the NGFW for example) admin@PA-VM> set tag new color color3 comments "Example set command" admin@PA-VM> commit
+      (this is where you will make changes on the NGFW) admin@PA-VM> set tag new color color3 comments "Example set command" admin@PA-VM> commit
       admin@PA-VM> exit
       exiting configuration mode

+    We first log in with the *ssh* command, we then enter configuration mode with the keyword, *configure*.
+Once in configuration mode we can make changes on the NGFW with *set* commands.
+After all desired changes are made you can commit them to the NGFW via the
+    *commit* command and then exit out of configuration mode with *exit*.

 .. _article: https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-cli-quick-start.html